kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/quickstart/README_quickstart.md

 ---

 > PLD is not static rules —
-> it is a runtime discipline for maintaining shared reality with the user.
+> it is a sustained discipline for maintaining aligned shared reality with the user.